-In the Layers panel, locate the layer you want to toggle the visibility of.
-To the left of the layer thumbnail, there is an eye icon to show the layer is visible.
+In the Layers Panel, to the left of the layer thumbnail, there is an eye icon to show the layer is visible.

 Once you click the visibility icon, it shows an empty block next to the layer thumbnail, and the object corresponding to that layer will disappear from the canvas.
 You can click the empty space to turn the visibility back on.

-How To Toggle The Visibility Of Groups Of Layers
+How To Toggle The Visibility Of Groups In Photoshop

 If you want to turn off the visibility of all layers of a group, click the visibility icon next to the group layer.
 That works because all layers inside a group are sublayers from that group.

-To do this, you can click and drag over the eye icons next to the layer thumbnails.
+To make multiple layers invisible, click and drag over the eye icons next to the layer thumbnails.
 You can do the same action to make all the layers visible again.

 How To Make Every Layer Visible In Your Project